1player/oddslib/README.md

 # Usage

-Odds are constructed by calling the public `from` constructor:
+Odds are constructed by calling the public `from(format, odds)` constructor:

 ```js
 var oddslib = require('oddslib');